trunkclub/firebat/README.md

-# Flare
+# Firebat

-Flare is a utility for generating smoke tests and integration tests against distributed systems.
+Firebat is a utility for generating smoke tests and integration tests against distributed systems.

 ## Configuration
-Flare is configured using the Dotenv gem.
+Firebat is configured using the Dotenv gem.
 Any particular settings can be defined in the .env, like so:

 ```